 Friday the 13th is not nearly as violent as you might remember — I think it is pretty tame compared to what you see on cable TV nowadays — and there is no nudity, so I’m struggling to come up with a good reason for its unparalleled success.

 It’s pretty amazing that this little production has become such a big part of the American pop-culture.
 Friday the 13th has the production values of a porn film — it’s really nothing but a series of murder sequences stitched together by a flimsy storyline.
 Yet there is something about it, especially if you grew up in the ’70s and ’80s, that is simply irresistible — it never fails to tickle me.

 Although relatively well-directed by Sean S. Cunningham (The New Kids), there are plenty of reasons to dislike Friday the 13th.
 It steals shamelessly from two much better movies: Mario Bava’s Bay of Blood (1971) and John Carpenter’s Halloween (1978).
 Brain De Palma’s Carrie (1976) also inspired a few sequences.

 In the end the film’s bravura finale redeems the whole thing.
 The final confrontation is still a stunning sequence.
 Besides the over-the-top ending, what one remembers after it’s all over is Harry Manfredini’s (Swamp Thing and Spring Break) creepy score and Tom Savini’s (Dawn of the Dead and The Burning) make-up effects.
 The amateurish production elements give the movie a nice “drive-in” vibe.
 The sequels are much more polished thus less interesting than the original.

 This movie, more than any other slasher from the era, purports the theory that the killer is a defender of puritan values.
 The young people are usually murdered right after doing something amoral (casual sex) or illegal (drugs).
-Deliberately or not, Victor Miller’s script pits a maniac with a strict moral code against the “final girl,” arguably a progressive, liberal idea.
+Deliberately or not, Victor Miller’s (A Stranger Is Watching) script pits a maniac with a strict moral code against the “final girl,” arguably a progressive, liberal idea.
 It’s something to munch on while you are savoring the cheap thrills.

 Conclusions & Final Thoughts: